AndreasArvidsson/WinDSP/README.md

 These are filter only available on outputs and not on routes.

 **Cancellation**
-* Creates an inverted and delayed signal cancel out on the specified frequency.
+* Creates an inverted and delayed signal to cancel out the specified frequency.
 This is another way to remove peaks.
 * Requires: freq
 * Gain defaults to 0dB
 ```json